kubernetes-sigs/gateway-api/geps/gep-1709/index.md

 ### Implementation mode

-The certification process runs against an implementation using a specific mode (e.g., `standard`, `enhanced`) that is defaulted to `standard`.
+The certification process runs against an implementation using a specific mode.
 The final report will contain such a mode in the modes field.
 A "mode" is intended to capture situations where a Gateway API implementation may have different features and capabilities depending on how it is deployed (e.g. an implementation might be deployed with an external, OR internal load balancer, and have different capabilities depending on the mode chosen).
+The modes are implementation-specific, and no upstream mode is defined, except for `standard`, the default one used in case no mode is specified.
 Every certification report `modes` array contains only one element.
-Reports can be merged into one another to provide a single report that accounts for multiple modes, given the same Gateway API version. omni-comprehensive one, as described [below](#multiple-reports-merge).
+Reports can be merged into one another to provide a single report that accounts for multiple modes, given the same Gateway API version as described [below](#multiple-reports-merge).

 ### Implementation version

 Every report can specify multiple results, dependent on the tested version of the implementation being certified.
 Each certification run uses a specific version of the implementation, multiple certification processes can be merged as explained [below](#multiple-reports-merge).

 ### Gateway API version and channel